coredatascience-fa23/coredatascience-fa23.github.io/project.md

 * **Flexibility**: were they flexible when disagreements occurred?

 Your teammates' assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.
-The peer assessment is due Monday, December 11 by 11:59pm EST. For instructions on how to submit, please see **Submission Instructions** below.
+The peer assessment is due Monday, December 11 by 11:59pm EST. For instructions on how to submit, please see _**Submission Instructions**_ below.

-#### How to submit the Peer Assessment (due Monday, December 11 by 11:59pm EST)
+_**Submission Instructions**_ **(due Monday, December 11 by 11:59pm EST)**

 Each individual team member needs to fill out this [google form for the peer evaluation](https://docs.google.com/forms/d/e/1FAIpQLSfEdEkbi66Ua7ESmo0akM0nL1x27KNwMY3KG7xDz1EMgeEF-w/viewform?usp=sf_link).
 Your individual project score will take into account your self and peer assessment.
--->